Chapter 2.1.1: Firefox¶

 Control +W. To Open a new window in browsing press

-Control +H. To view your downloaded files press the button that looks like three stacked books with a fourth leaning over .
+Control +H. When you have the history sidebar you can search through your history where it says Search History.
+To view your downloaded files press the button that looks like three stacked books with a fourth leaning over .

 Alt + Left arrow.
 To open the page you were previously at in a new tab middle click the back button.
 To go forward to a page you have visited before but have now gone back from press the button with the arrow pointing to the right or